 If you, your child, or someone in your family has been in contact with, or has been diagnosed with COVID-19, please notify a member of our administrative team and do not come to school until we have made a plan with you.

 Please ensure that your child is up-to-date with all vaccines, including for the flu.

 Review proper hand washing techniques with your child and practice these at home (20 seconds with soap).

 Make sure Athena has up-to-date information about emergency contacts and who is authorized to pick up your child from school if they become sick.

 A student presenting with COVID-19 symptoms while at school will be sent to the front office while they await pick up by an authorized adult.

 We ask that you arrive within 30 minutes of notification that your child needs to be picked up.

-Anyone with a fever (99° F and greater) must not return to school until they are fever free without the aid of medication for 24 hours and have proof of a negative PCR test.
+Anyone with a fever (100° F and greater) must not return to school until they are fever free without the aid of medication for 24 hours.

 Any staff member or student who tests positive for COVID-19 is required to notify the school immediately and quarantine for 14 days.
 We will report all cases to the Austin Public Health Department.
-They, along with our Public Health Consultant, Sera Bonds, will advise on who is considered a close contact and how long the classroom may need to be closed.
+They will advise on who is considered a close contact and how long the classroom may need to be closed.
 In the event that we have to close a classroom for a period of time, we will provide virtual content for that classroom for that period of time.

-If a child could not attend school due to an illness with COVID-related symptoms, a negative COVID test result is required for re-admittance to Athena.
+If a child could not attend school due to an illness with COVID-related symptoms, a doctor's note or a negative COVID test is required for readmittance to Athena.